-The structural studies were filled by X-ray tests (Fig.7).
-To solve the diffractogram, JCPDS files were used, according to which were assigned the appropriate Miller indices.
-For the 1{st} peak of ITO, for which is 24.981°, the index is (112), for the second peak at 35.620°, the index is (222) and for the 3{rd} peak at 41.363°, the index is (004).
-In addition to the three main peaks necessary to determine the phase present in ITO, 8 more peaks from this phase were identified and presented.
-The crystal structure for the ITO was identified as body centered cubic.
+The structural studies were filled by X-ray tests (Fig. 7).
+To solve the diffractogram, JCPDS files were used, according to which appropriate Miller indices were assigned.
+For the 1st peak of ITO, which is 24.981°, the index is (112), for the second peak at 35.620°, the index is (222) and for the 3rd peak at 41.363°, the index is (004).
+In addition to the three main peaks necessary to determine the phase present in ITO, eight more peaks from this phase were identified and presented.
+The crystal structure for the ITO was identified as body-centered cubic.
 As the temperature increases, the ratio of individual planes changes, which suggests slight changes in the structure.
 These results correlate with crystallite size calculations.